astra-sim/astra-sim/README.md

 1. Enter ns3 when prompted by build.sh.
 Note that at this time, this repository is private and ONLY those who have access can clone it.
 2. Go to ns3_astra/ns-3.30/
 3. Run: "./waf configure"
-3. Run some experimnets to build the entire NS3.
-All results will be dumped inside the "results" directory, a sample experiment is :
+3. Run some experiments to build the entire NS3.
+All results will be dumped inside the "results" directory.
+A sample run command is :

     ***./waf --run "dlrm_workload_rdma --nHosts=128 --workload=microAllReduce  --nPasses=1 --MTUB=1460  --n2nSpeedGbps=100 --localDim=8 --nSwitches=1 --n2nDlyNs=500  --commScale=0.01 --totalStat=1 --statRow=0 --sys=sample_a2a_sys  --runName=run1"***

-6. Now you can run either some other experiments or the available runscripts that run bunch of experiments simultaneously
+5. Now you can run either some other experiments or the available runscripts that run bunch of experiments simultaneously

 NOTE: The on-screen reported delays after the end of simulation are in cycles while the delays inside the csv files are in terms of microSeconds.